President Nixon’s plan for getting out of Vietnam? Turn the battle against Communism over to the South Vietnamese

 INCURSION INTO CAMBODIA

 In his first year, Nixon attempted to settle the war on favorable terms.
 But when negotiators failed to make progress through the public peace talks being held in Paris, Nixon turned to more clandestine channels.
-Through secret negotiations between National Security Advisor Henry Kissinger and the North Vietnamese, the president warned that if major progress were not made by November 1, 1969, he would be “compelled—with great reluctance—to take measures of the greatest consequences.”
+Through secret negotiations between National Security Advisor Henry Kissinger and the North Vietnamese, the president warned that if major progress was not made by November 1, 1969, he would be “compelled—with great reluctance—to take measures of the greatest consequences.”

 None of it worked.
 The North Vietnamese did not yield.
 Nixon did not carry out his threats; the war continued.
 Bringing the conflict to a successful resolution proved elusive.

 Publicly, Nixon said his strategy was a combination of negotiating and Vietnamization.
-In fact, he began the withdrawals even before he issued his secret ultimatum to the Communists, and continued to announce partial troop withdrawals throughout his first term.
+In fact, he began the withdrawals even before he issued his secret ultimatum to the Communists, and he continued to announce partial troop withdrawals throughout his first term.

 But Vietnamization could work only if American withdrawal was offset by improvement in Saigon’s fighting capacity.
 And with Communist forces continuing to move down the Ho Chi Minh trail through Laos and Cambodia and on into South Vietnam, the Army of the Republic of Vietnam (ARVN) would remain continually under siege.